This document contains official content from the BMC Software Knowledge Base. It is automatically updated when the knowledge article is modified.

 Q: I think my security team is going to detect and replace the embedded version of java shipped with 3rd party applications, not just the system level JRE installation.
 What impact will that have?

-There really isn't a good technical way to replace an embedded JRE within a 3rd party product since it isn't a separate detectable and replaceable install so it isn't clear how technically the security team would be planning on going in and replacing an embedded JRE from within a 3rd party product.
+There really isn't a good technical way to replace an embedded JRE within a 3rd party product since it isn't a separate detectable and replaceable install.
+So it isn't clear how technically the security team would be planning on going in and replacing an embedded JRE from within a 3rd party product installation.

 Almost no product that installs its own embedded JRE version will support having that version removed and replaced with a completely different version.
 In general a product must be QA tested and frequently have its code modified to work with a new version of the JRE.

 The BPA console won't really be a major issue (since the JRE installed as part of BPA is only for the install/uninstall component and the BPAMaintenanceTool -- so if that part doesn't work it won't impact the product itself.
 For Perceiver the only version of the JRE that is known to work and is supported is the version of the JRE that is embedded by default within Perceiver.
 TSCO, until version 11.5.00, also only supports the embedded version of JRE that is shipped with the product.

 Q: What is the purpose of the /[BPA Installation Directory]/BMCBPAInstallJVM JRE installation?